ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - network interface, which acts as a virtual NIC
     - public and private IP addresses
     - network security group, acts as a firewall for the VM
+- hosting a .NET Core web app on a Windows VM
+    -

 ### Section 4: Develop Azure compute solutions - Azure Web Apps and Azure Functions